Evaluation Methodologies in Software Protection Research: Methodology

-In addition to their perspectives and malware/goodware target, we also categorized the papers according to the categories of programming languages they target, i.\,e, the languages on which the paper authors demonstrate or evaluate their contributions.
-In line with existing work~\cite{2016_a_survey_on_aims_and_environments_of_diversification_and_obfuscation_in_software_security}, we considered four categories. \emph{Native} languages such as C and C++ are compiled to native code which is typically distributed as (stripped) binaries. \emph{Managed} languages such as Java or C\# are typically compiled to and distributed as bytecode to be executed in a managed environment, for which enough symbolic information needs to be included, e.\,g., to support garbage collection, type correctness verification, and reflection.
-Finally, \emph{Scripts} such as JavaScript and PHP are distributed in source format, typically for web servers and clients.
-We also considered \emph{Domain Specific Languages}, but no papers targeting such languages were in scope because we explicitly exclude special-purpose obfuscation techniques. \Cref{fig:languages_graph_source} shows the results.
+We also categorized the papers according to the categories of programming languages they target, i.e, the languages on which the paper authors demonstrate or evaluate their contributions. \Cref{fig:languages_graph_source} shows the results.
+In line with existing work~\cite{2016_a_survey_on_aims_and_environments_of_diversification_and_obfuscation_in_software_security}, we considered four categories: \begin{itemize} \item \emph{Native languages} such as C/C++ are compiled to and distributed as native code binaries. \item \emph{Managed languages} such as Java or C\# are typically compiled to and distributed as bytecode to be executed in a managed environment, for which enough symbolic information needs to be included, e.g., to support garbage collection, type correctness verification, and reflection. \item \emph{Scripts}, e.g., in JavaScript or PHP, are distributed as source code mostly for web applications. \item No \emph{domain specific languages} are in scope as we exclude special-purpose obfuscation. \end{itemize}

-A significant number of papers (44 goodware + 1 malware papers) are language-agnostic.
-They do not target any particular type of programming language, either because they are surveys or theoretical papers, or because they present practical techniques in a language-independent way.
+\bemph{A significant number of papers (44 goodware + 1 malware papers) are language-agnostic.} They do not target any particular type of programming language, either because they are surveys or theoretical papers, or because they present practical techniques in a language-independent way.

-For goodware, by far the most targeted languages are native languages such as C and C++: 54\%~$\hat{=}$~210/389 of the goodware papers target such languages.